AC Repair in Tulsa, OK

 Tulsa humidity means your AC pulls 1–3 gallons of water per hour out of the air on a hot day.
 A clogged drain line overflows into the ceiling.
 We flush it on every call.

-Homes in zip codes like 74105, 74114, and 74136 have a lot of systems that were replaced in the mid-2000s with R-22 equipment — systems that are now 15–18 years old and due for evaluation.
-Not a replacement push; just math.
-When the repair costs stack up, the conversation shifts.
+Homes in zip codes like 74105, 74114, and 74136 have a lot of systems that were replaced in the mid-2000s with R-22 equipment.
+Those units are now 15–18 years old and worth checking.
+When the repair costs stack up on an old system, it's time to talk replacement.

 What Drives AC Repair Cost Up or Down

 We give you the full repair cost before any work starts.
 No surprises mid-job.
-If the repair doesn't make financial sense on an old system, we'll tell you — and we can quote a replacement at the same visit.
+If the repair doesn't make financial sense on an old system, we'll tell you.
+We can quote a replacement at the same visit.

 Real Situations We See in Tulsa

-The slow cool-down: A Midtown homeowner notices their 2008 house isn't getting below 78°F even with the thermostat at 72°F. System is running fine — but it's a pound and a half low on refrigerant.
+The slow cool-down: A Midtown homeowner notices their 2008 house isn't getting below 78°F even with the thermostat at 72°F. System is running.
+The problem: a pound and a half low on refrigerant.
 Finding the leak (at the evaporator coil TXV connection), sealing it, and recharging brings the system back.
-Not cheap, but worth it on a 16-year-old system with a new coil.
+Not cheap, but worth it on a 16-year-old system with a good coil.

-The R-22 decision: A homeowner in 74136 has a 2003 Carrier with a definite leak.
-Adding refrigerant would be $400+ — and it'll leak again.
-The system is 21 years old.
-Honest call: replacement now, especially with PSO rebates and the federal 25C tax credit cutting the net cost significantly.
-We gave them both quotes and let them decide.
+The R-22 decision: A homeowner in 74136 had a 2003 Carrier with a definite refrigerant leak.
+Adding gas would run $400+ and leak again within a year.
+The unit was 21 years old.
+We gave them the repair quote and a replacement quote side by side, with PSO rebates and the 25C credit factored in.
+They replaced it.
+Made sense.

-The frozen coil: A South Tulsa family finds ice buildup on the refrigerant lines coming out of the air handler.
-They turned the system off the right way (fan-only to thaw).
-Cause: a collapsed flex return duct in the attic cutting airflow by 40%.
-Fixed the duct, system worked fine.
+A South Tulsa family found ice on the refrigerant lines coming out of the air handler.
+They did the right thing and switched the system to fan-only to thaw it out before calling.
+Root cause: a collapsed flex return duct in the attic cutting airflow by 40%.
+Fixed the duct, cleaned the coil, and the system was back to normal.
 No refrigerant work needed.

 AC Repair FAQ